-I’ve found a blog post on my site where I’m using Rubberduck for writing unit tests in VBA as early as May this year.
-Today there’s different kinds of tests for almost any app type on Windows, and UI tests are one of them.
+In my previous blog posts I’ve written about writing unit tests for Office add-ins.
+Today there’s different kinds of tests for almost any type of project in Visual Studio, and UI tests are one of them.

 And since it’s from Microsoft, there are plenty of options when it comes to programming languages you can use to write your tests:

-Unfortunately, Coded UI Tests are not found in the free Community Edition of Visual Studio, so you’ll need to upgrade.
-However, once you do, you’ll be able to test any Windows app.
-That means ANY app: Win32, VB6, WPF, .NET, UWP, you name it.
+With the Coded UI Tests you’ll be able to test any Windows app, such as: Win32, VB6, WPF, .NET, UWP, you name it.

-Coded UI Tests for Excel, Outlook, PowerPoint, etc.?
+Coded UI Tests for Excel, Word, Outlook, PowerPoint, etc.?

 In the context of development for Microsoft Office, it’s great knowing we can automate and test any of the Office desktop apps.
 And we don’t care if the app under test is VBA macros, COM add-ins, web apps, or something completely different.
 How sweet is that?